Thousands of Styled Rectangles in 120FPS on GPU

 @group(0) @binding(0) var<storage> data: UniformStorage;

-// correct value that still works without changing how things look and
+// least correct value that still works without changing how things

 const pi = 3.141592653589793;